Where to Find Cheap, Delicious Eats in Portland, Oregon

 Portland, Oregon has grown into a foodie destination over the last few years with every type of food available throughout the city.
 Despite it's growing popularity as a food destination, Portland has maintained extremely reasonable prices.
 With so much available trying to narrow down restaurants with words like frugal, value, and deal can be exasperating because there are endless choices.
 For 10Best, the range is broad and we've included something for everyone's tastes, including a wide variety of cuisines.
-Our lists includes Cajun, Mexican, Lebanese, Cuban, Italian, American, Southern, and Thai cuisines.
+Our lists includes Mexican, Lebanese, Cuban, Italian, American, Southern, Australian, and Thai cuisines.
 Our list has you covered for any meal, breakfast, brunch, lunch, and dinner.
-We include impossibly cheap eateries with some of the most creative menus like the Waffle Window and Pine State Biscuits.
-We share really nice restaurants that have perks like a terrifically affordable prix fixe menu like Acadia, a New Orleans Bistro and Accanto.
-If you're looking for Best Value restaurants in Portland, let us introduce you to a few of our favorites, starting with Nicholas Restaurant and Cha Cha Cha.
+We include impossibly cheap eateries with some of the most creative menus like the Beez Neez, Pacific Pie Company and Pine State Biscuits.
+If you're looking for Best Value restaurants in Portland, let us introduce you to a few of our favorites, starting with Nicholas Restaurant where one plate can feed at least two people if not three or four and Cha Cha Cha where everything on the menu is cheap and tasty.
 They're low in expenditures and high in appeal.
 We also included several local favorites like Chaba Thai and Lardo.
 All the restaurants we included are family friendly.

 An extremely popular, one of a kind sandwich shop in the Hawthorne district.
 Lardo's originally started out as a food cart and has grown to two permanent locations in Portland on in the Hawthorne district and one in Downtown Portland on Washington Street.
 The sandwiches are enormous.
 Most of the sandwiches offered here are Italian creations like the rapini and grilled mortadella.
 Their most popular sandwich is the pork belly, egg and cheese.
 Lardo also offer salads and fries, including their famous dirty fries made with pork and herbs.
 Lardo's drinks are cheap too.
 All beers here are just $5 a pint.
 (503-234-7786)